 Research

-I study the causes of democratic durability, backsliding, and breakdown, with a focus on Latin America—and especially Central America.
-In one set of projects—including my dissertation—I explore the relationship between organized crime, public security, and democracy.
-In other projects, I explore a range of challenges to contemporary democracies.
-You can find a list of publication and ongoing projects below.
+I study the causes of democratic resilience, backsliding, and breakdown, with a focus on Latin America—and Central America in particular.
+In one set of projects, including my dissertation, I explore the relationship between organized crime, public security, and democracy.
+In other projects, I explore a broader range of challenges to contemporary democracies.
+You can find a list of publications and ongoing projects below.

 My research has been supported by grants and fellowships from the American Political Science Association/NSF, the US Institute of Peace, and the Weiss Fund for Research in Development Economics, as well as by the David Rockfeller Center for Latin American Studies, the Institute for Quantitative Social Science, and the Weatherhead Center for International Affairs at Harvard.